Crib tradition in Spain

 Another famous family is the Daniels.
 The autodidact José Daniel i Ursueguia (1909-1990) (11) was a specialist in biblical figures, characterised by their movement and precise representation of the muscles and anatomy.
 His shepherds often wear sheepskins.

 In a more contemporary setting, Monserrat Ribes i Davius de Castellar del Vallès made oil-painted resin groups with a strong sense of aesthetics and composition.
 These figures are sometimes more difficult to insert into a diorama.
-The natural is omnipresent and the anecdotal touching.
-Particularly noteworthy is the Virgin Mary in Catalan costume, who cleans the back of the baby Jesus, and Joseph, who hurries up with fresh diapers.
+Nature is omnipresent and the anecdotal heart-warming.
+Particularly noteworthy is the Virgin Mary in a Catalan costume, who cleans the back of baby Jesus, and Joseph who hurries with fresh diapers.

-In the tradition of popular figures, the work of the brothers Vidal i Roca, José (1915) and Ramon (1925) should be mentioned, whose production has ceased today.
+In the tradition of popular figures, the work of the brothers Vidal i Roca, José (1915) and Ramon (1925) should be mentioned, their production having ceased today.
 They had been established in the Pueblo Espanol since 1942.
-Their most famous work is their depiction of the dubious figure of the Caganer (13), who does business at the crib with her trousers pulled down.
+Their most famous work is their depiction of the dubious figure of the Caganer (13), who does business at the crib with his trousers pulled down.

 Murcia and the East

-In the 19th century, the tradition was preserved in various workshops and by renowned artists such as Santiago Baglietto (1784-1835) and Francisco Sanchez Tapias and his family.
+In the 19th century, the tradition was preserved in various workshops and by renowned artists such as Santiago Baglietto (1784-1835) as well as Francisco Sanchez Tapias and his family.

 Today, Murcia is home to numerous workshops, some of which have existed since the end of the 19th century.
 The majority of these workshops are closely linked to some renowned families.
 Most of these craftsmen work together in a team.